AkimZmerli/AkimZmerli/README.md

 * 🤝  I'm open to collaborating on anything that is exciting and challenging

-* ⚡  successfully converting coffee to code daily
+* ⚡  successfully compiling coffee to code daily

 ### Skills